dsiu13/infosec_interview_questions/README.md

 - **8080**: http-proxy

 ### What's the difference between (Transfer Control Protocol) TCP and (User Datagram Protocol) UDP?
-- **TCP**: Connection established with a three way handshake.
+- **TCP**: Connection Based.
+Connection established with a three way handshake.
 Has QA, can determine if all packets arrived.
 **Three Way Shake**: Client sends a SYN to server.
 Server sends a SYN/ACK to client.
 Client responds with an ACK.
 - Step 1 (SYN) : In the first step, client wants to establish a connection with server, so it sends a segment with SYN(Synchronize Sequence Number) which informs server that client is likely to start communication and with what sequence number it starts segments with
 - Step 2 (SYN + ACK): Server responds to the client request with SYN-ACK signal bits set.
 Acknowledgement(ACK) signifies the response of segment it received and SYN signifies with what sequence number it is likely to start the segments with
-- Step 3 (ACK) : In the final part client acknowledges the response of server and they both establish a reliable connection with which they will start the actual data transfer
+- Step 3 (ACK) : In the final part client acknowledges the response of server and they both establish a reliable connection with which they will start the actual data transfer.
-- **UDP**: No connection needed.
-No QA if something is missed the entire thing needs to be resent.
+- **UDP**: No connection needed/connectionless protocol.
+UDP does not have a mechanism to check for payload corruption.
+Common uses are for VoIP, Streaming, Online Gaming

 ### Whats Intrusion Detection System (IDS) and Intrusion Prevention System (IPS)?
 - **IDS**: Monitors a network or system for malicious activity or policy violations.
 Reports to a Security and Event Management System (SIEM).